 In order to convert single phase power to three phase power, you will need a phase converter.
 There are several types of phase converters, a rotary style is the best-selling and most popular on the market today.
 Investing in a high quality rotary phase converter is the safest, most efficient and most reliable way to convert single phase power into three phase power.

-A rotary phase converter consists of a rotating or spinning device known as an idler generator/motor or rotating transformer.
-They consists of three “legs or windings”” that work together to power equipment.
+A single phase to three phase rotary phase converter consists of a rotating or spinning device known as an idler generator/motor or rotating transformer.
+A single phase to 3 phase transformer consists of three “legs or windings” that work together to power equipment.
 When the idler generator/motor is energized with single phase power, the converter will split part of the two lines of energy supply coming in to create another third line of power.
 The result is three lines of power instead of the typical two lines supplied from your utility company.
 Below is a basic, step-by-step list of what happens when you switch on your single to three phase converter:

 - Single phase power is supplied to the idler generator/motor.

 - Motor start capacitors are energized on the third winding to jumpstart the motor.

 - Now energized, the converter uses energy from the single phase power and shifts part of the power to create the third line.

 - All three lines are now shifted to 120 degrees.